BlueSoD/Blue-Cogs/README.md

 `>cog install blue-cogs wp-rolesync`

 Make sure that you use the `[p]cog update` command to periodically update my plugins.
 This will ensure that you are getting the latest bug fixes and features.
-You may also update a specific cog by typing `[p]cog update casino`.
+You may also update a specific cog by typing `[p]cog update wp-rolesync`.